Assistance programs Marin County.

 There is also homeownership assistance and foreclosure help.
 They can also help people deal with financial matters in other ways.
 Click here to read more about debt help and assistance programs, or dial 415.526.7530.

 Adopt a Family of Marin is a small non-profit local organization that serves families with children under the age of 18 that live in Marin County, California.
 Financial assistance is provided on a case by case basis and includes utility and electric bill shut-off prevention, emergency rent and security deposit payments, safety-related car repair, and food vouchers when available.
 In addition, the agency offers emotional, case management and workshops as well as information and referrals to community resources.
 The address is 496 B Street, San Rafael, California 94901, or call the San Rafael California agency at (415) 456-7805.

 The Community Action Marin is the non-profit community action agency that serves the low income, unemployed, working poor, and others in the area.
+They are a non-profit, anti-poverty social services agency that helps people throughout Marin County gain long term stability.
 The programs they administer include

 Ritter Center runs a medical clinic, food pantry, and other programs.
 Services may be able to offer financial assistance for paying delinquent rent expenses or mortgage payments, or access a rental deposit grant through the Season of Sharing (SOS) fund.
 In addition, they provide financial assistance for emergency bills and expenses through the Season of Sharing Critical Family Needs (CFN) fund for critical one-time needs that cannot be met through other resources.
 (415) 457-8182